 Moreover, HP has purchasing agreements or purchase order terms and conditions in place with our direct suppliers requiring them to comply with international standards and applicable laws and regulations regarding forced labor and human trafficking as specified in HP's Supplier Code of Conduct.
 HP's direct suppliers certify that their operations comply with the laws regarding forced labor and human trafficking through their consent to the relevant terms and conditions in their agreements with HP.

-Although the terms of HP’s Supplier Code of Conduct do not specifically address "materials" that suppliers incorporate into products, HP presents the Code of Conduct as a total supply chain initiative and requires suppliers to certify, at minimum, that they require their next tier suppliers to acknowledge and implement the HP Code of Conduct and hand the HP Code down to their sub-tier suppliers.
-We also require suppliers to monitor the performance of their next tier suppliers against the requirements of the HP Supplier Code of Conduct.
+Although the terms of the Code do not specifically address "materials" that suppliers incorporate into products, HP presents the Code of Conduct as a total supply chain initiative and requires suppliers to certify, at minimum, that they require their next tier suppliers to acknowledge and implement the HP Supplier Code of Conduct and hand the HP Code down to their sub-tier suppliers.
+We also require suppliers to monitor the performance of their next tier suppliers against the requirements of the Code.